-- 1 HB548
+- 1 SB39

-- 2 156459-1
+- 2 171059-1

-- 3 By Representative Scott
+- 3 By Senators Figures, Dunn, Beasley, Singleton, Smitherman,

+- 4 Ross, Sanders and Coleman

-- 4 RFD: Ways and Means Education
+- 5 RFD: Finance and Taxation Education

-- 5 First Read: 26-FEB-14
+- 6 First Read: 03-AUG-15

-1 156459-1:n:01/14/2014:LLR/tan LRS2013-4564
+1 171059-1:n:08/03/2015:JET/agb LRS2015-2570

 2

 3

 4

 5

 6

 7

-8 SYNOPSIS: Under existing law, the term nexus is used

-9 to describe the amount and degree of business

-10 activity that must be present before a state can

-11 tax an entity's income.
-Multi-state taxpayers and

-12 the Department of Revenue must make nexus

-13 determinations regarding the taxpayer's corporate

-14 income tax filing requirements.

-15 Currently, there is nothing codified that

-16 provides a "bright line" test when determining

-17 nexus.

-18 This bill would establish a factor presence
+8 SYNOPSIS: This bill would establish a factor presence

-19 nexus standard for business activity for purposes
+9 nexus standard for business activity for purposes

-20 of income tax.
+10 of income tax.

-21 This bill would provide for the adoption of

-22 the Multi-State Tax Commission standard for

-23 determination of nexus.

-24
+11

-25 A BILL
+12 A BILL

-26 TO BE ENTITLED
+13 TO BE ENTITLED

-27 AN ACT
+14 AN ACT

+15

-To add a new Section 40-18-31.2 to the Code of
+16 To add a new Section 40-18-31.2 to the Code of

-Alabama 1975, to establish a factor presence nexus standard
+17 Alabama of 1975, to establish a factor presence nexus standard

-for business activity for purposes of income tax.
+18 for business activity for purposes of income tax.

-BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:
+19 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

-Section 1.
-Section 40-18-31.2 is added to the Code of Alabama 1975, to read as follows:
+20 Section 1.
+Section 40-18-31.2 is added to the Code

+21 of Alabama 1975, to read as follows:

+22 §40-18-31.2

-- (a) (1) Individuals who are residents or domiciliaries of this state and business entities that are organized or commercially domiciled in this state have substantial nexus with this state. - (2) Nonresident individuals and business entities organized outside of the state that are doing business in this state have substantial nexus and are subject to the taxes provided for in Chapters 14A, 18, and 16 of this title, when in any tax period the property, payroll, or sales of the individual or business in the state, as they are defined in subsection (d), exceeds the thresholds set forth in subsection (b). - (b) Substantial nexus is established if any of the following thresholds are exceeded during the tax period: - 23 (1) A dollar amount of fifty thousand dollars 24 (\$50,000) of property. - 25 (2) A dollar amount of fifty thousand dollars 26 (\$50,000) of payroll.
+23 (a)(1) Individuals who are residents or

+24 domiciliaries of this state and business entities that are

+25 organized or commercially domiciled in this state have

+26 substantial nexus with this state.

+- organized outside of the state that are doing business in this state have substantial nexus and are subject to the taxes provided for in Chapters 14A, 18, and 16 of this title, when in any tax period the property, payroll, or sales of the individual or business in the state, as they are defined in subsection (d), exceeds the thresholds set forth in subsection (b). - 9 (b) Substantial nexus is established if any of the following thresholds is exceeded during the tax period: - (1) A dollar amount of fifty thousand dollars (\$50,000) of property.
-- 1 (3) A dollar amount of five hundred thousand dollars (\$500,000) of sales. - 3 (4) Twenty-five percent of total property, total payroll, or total sales.

-- (c) At the end of each year, the commissioner shall review the cumulative percentage change in the consumer price index.
-The commissioner shall adjust the thresholds set forth in subsection (b) if the consumer price index has changed by any of the following: - (1) Five percent or more since January 1, 2014, or since the date that the thresholds were last adjusted under this subsection.
+- 15 (3) A dollar amount of five hundred thousand dollars (\$500,000) of sales. - (4) Twenty-five percent of total property, total payroll, or total sales. - (c) At the end of each year, the commissioner shall review the cumulative percentage change in the consumer price index.
+The commissioner shall adjust the thresholds set forth in subsection (b) if the consumer price index has changed by any of the following: - (1) Five percent or more since January 1, 2015, or since the date that the thresholds were last adjusted under this subsection.
 The thresholds shall be adjusted under this subsection.
-The thresholds shall be adjusted to reflect that cumulative percentage change in the consumer price index.
+The thresholds shall be adjusted to reflect that

+- cumulative percentage change in the consumer price index.
 The adjusted thresholds shall be rounded to the nearest one thousand dollars (\$1,000).
-As used in this subsection, "consumer price index" means the Consumer Price Index for All Urban Consumers (CPI-U) available from the Bureau of Labor Statistics of the United States Department of Labor. - (2) Any adjustment shall apply to tax periods that begin after the adjustment is made. - (d) Property, payroll, and sales are defined as follows: - (1) Property counting toward the threshold is the average value of the taxpayer's real property and tangible personal property owned or rented and used in this state during the tax period.
-Property owned by the taxpayer is valued at its original cost basis.
-Property rented by the taxpayer is valued at eight times the net annual rental rate.
+As used in this subsection,

+"consumer price index" means the Consumer Price Index for All Urban Consumers (CPI-U) available from the Bureau of Labor Statistics of the United States Department of Labor. - (2) Any adjustment shall apply to tax periods that begin after the adjustment is made.